• Subaru

 The biggest objection most folks have to leasing is that they don't understand it.
 People tend to fear and avoid things they don't understand, especially when they are in an uncomfortable environment (such as a typical showroom).
 Here's a quick contrast example between financing and leasing a $20,000 Subaru for a 60-month loan and a 36-month lease:

-When you get a $20,000 loan, the bank pays us $20,000 for your car and keeps your title until you pay off the entire $20,000, plus interest.
 When you lease, the bank also pays us $20,000, and keeps the title.
 What's the difference?
 With a loan, the bank wants back 100% of the $20,000, plus interest.
-With a lease, the bank only wants you to pay back the difference between $20,000 and the residual of $12,000.
-The residual is a forecast of the value of your car after the lease term, and the bank stands behind that forecast.
+With a lease, the bank only wants you to pay $8000 plus interest (the difference between $20,000 and the residual of $12,000.
+The "residual" is the pre-determined value of the lease vehicle after 36 months).

 Common Misconceptions about Leasing

 • "With a lease, I don't own anything."
 When you take out a loan, do you get the title?
 Not until you pay off the whole amount.
-So you don't really "own" it till it's paid off.
+So you don't really "own" it til it's paid off.
 A lease is the same way.
 The bank retains the title and if you want to own the car you just pay off the lease.

 • "With a loan, I own the car at the end."
 True.
 But not much of a car...a five year old car with higher miles.
 If the lease saves you $120 a month for the term of a 60 month loan, that's $7,200 that you have in your pocket instead of your car.
 (And that's assuming you didn't make some additional interest on it by investing it or putting it in the bank.)